 “The Trail Hill Zone identifies by structure, pathfinder minerals and location as a significant target.
 Key characteristics reflect similar structural manifestations above gold and silver mineralization at the significant Midas and Hollister mines which are bounded by elevation at the approximate height of the paleo-water-table of the Miocene Epoch.
 Follow-up in the near term will include a new test of the Trail Hill Zone at depth,” stated Rick Redfern.

 The Company’s combined ground position now encompasses 3,806 contiguous acres.
 The enhanced land position surrounds both the Clayton Veins and the Prochnau Veins systems, and includes their respective strike extensions.
-Success with early drilling would open up the prospect of considerable expansion on strike and depth extensions.
+Success with drilling would open up the prospect of considerable expansion on strike and depth extensions.

 Richard R. Redfern, C.P.G. and M.S.
 (Geology), Geological Consultant for Stakeholder Gold, is the Qualified Person for the Company, as defined by NI 43-101, who has reviewed and approved the contents of this press release.